GeertJohan/ango/notes/thoughts.md

 It would be smart to make the channel buffered (cap 1) so the websocket handler won't block on sending on the channel.

 ### generated Go code as a package
+This describes a new approach to project setup and ango cmd usage.

 Standardize `name foobarservice` (all lowercase).

 In project have: